 Centroid moment tensor inversion provides insight into faulting mechanisms of earthquakes and related tectonic processes.
 In this study, we used the AlpArray seismic network to analyze the mechanisms of earthquakes occurring from 2016 to end of 2019.
-Thanks to the flexible inversion tool Grond, we were able to test different inversion set-ups in order to derive guidelines for MT inversions in complex tectonic settings such as the Alps.
-These guidelines as well as the proposed tests can, on the one hand, facilitate future studies of faulting mechanisms in the Alps and, on the other hand, help to derive workflows to obtain reliable moment tensors in other dense networks or complex study regions.
-We evaluated the results with respect to their uncertainties and parameter trade-offs.
+Thanks to the flexible inversion tool Grond, we were able to test different inversion set-ups and to evaluate the 525 results with respect to their uncertainties and parameter trade-offs.
 For subsets of events, we tested various frequency bands, distance ranges and different input data types comprising time domain full waveforms, frequency domain amplitude spectra, time domain cross-correlation fitting, waveform envelopes and combinations of these.
-In the case of our study area, for most earthquakes with magnitudes larger Mw 3.3, we find that a combination of time domain full waveforms and frequency domain amplitude spectra in a frequency band of 0.02-0.07 Hz is most suitable.
-The dense deployment of the AASN is ideal to study the effect of (manually introduced) azimuthal gaps.
-While a higher azimuthal station coverage is in general favorable, we find that a small number of stations with little azimuthal coverage may be sufficient depending on the location of the stations with respect to the strike direction of the fault.
-Performing CMT inversions constraining the solutions to a pure double-couple MT, a deviatoric MT or allowing for a full MT, indicates that for the specific Alpine context with a dense network DC components are reliably resolved independent of the applied constraint.
-While allowing for non-DC components reduces the overall misfit, the CLVD and the isotropic components cannot be distinguished unambiguously.
-We propose to perform similar tests prior to MT inversions for other study areas, when earthquake magnitudes are small, the crustal structure is complex, the number of stations is limited or other factors might hinder straight-forward inversions.
+We evaluate the influence of azimuthal gaps and study both the occurrence and the meaningfulness of non-DC components.
+We propose to perform similar tests prior to MT inversions for other study areas, when magnitudes are small, the number of stations is limited or other factors might hinder straight-forward inversions.
+In case of our study area, for most earthquakes with magnitudes larger Mw 3.3, we find 530 that a combination of time domain full waveforms and frequency domain amplitude spectra in a frequency band of 0.02-0.07 Hz is most suitable.
+We observe that even in cases where non-DC components seem well resolved, these components should be carefully evaluated by forward modelling and comparing the waveforms of solutions from pure-DC, deviatoric and full inversions.
+In case of small events, we observe that large gaps in the azimuthal station distribution can hinder successful inversions or may lead to biased results.
+In contrast, under favorable geometric conditions, when strike direction and tensional 535 as well as compressional quadrants are covered, MT inversions are possible even for small events using only few stations.